NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 + [Net IR heat flow to the zone from the zone side of the shading device]

-– [Short-wave radiation from zone transmitted back out the window]
++ [Short-wave radiation from zone transmitted back out the window]

 + [Conduction to zone from window frame and divider, if present]

-The total window heat flow can also be thought of as the sum of the solar and conductive gain from the window glazing.

-#### Surface Window Heat Loss Rate [W]

-#### Surface Window Heat Loss Energy [J]

-The absolute value of the total heat flow through an exterior window when the total heat flow is negative.
-(See definition of “total heat flow” under “Surface Window Heat Gain Rate,” above.)

 #### Surface Window Glazing Beam to Beam Solar Transmittance []